 Maintain/manage expectations about what’s “normal.”
 Allow progress and productivity to look different this season.
 Redefine what success means to you as an educator, so you aren’t spending hours on lesson prep for a full class and are let down when only a handful of students attend.
 Be realistic with your expectations for yourself and for your students.
 If you’re struggling, remember that your students are probably struggling, too.
 Use this shared experience as an opportunity to connect with each other in a real way.
 Communicate with your class, co-create expectations, and adjust along the way.

 Set and hold clear boundaries to be more present.
 Strike a balance between leading in your classroom and navigating life outside the classroom, in your household, and in other life situations.
 Set boundaries for when you’re available, and make it clear what the best way for students to connect with you if they need you.
 Communicate what’s non-negotiable.
 For instance, it’s fine to tell your students that you do not check emails on weekends or share that you need to sign off from screen time after a certain hour.
 Create a ritual of putting yourself to bed at a decent time so you can recharge.
 Give yourself permission to set boundaries and not feel guilty for standing by them.

 Know that you’re not alone.
 Educators all around the world stand with you.
-You’re the ones who have rolled up your sleeves to provide both academic and social emotional education for your students overnight.
-You are also the ones who have worked day in and day out to make sure students have what they need (phones, internet, computers, food security, shelter) to adapt to these changes.
-Be sure to join resource groups on social platforms or online listservs to gain and share ideas on how to conduct virtual lessons better or post funny moments to give your fellow educators a good belly laugh.
+You’re the ones who rolled up your sleeves to provide both academic and social-emotional education for your students throughout the pandemic.
+You are also the ones who worked day in and day out to make sure students have what they need (phones, internet, computers, food security, shelter) to adapt to these changes.
+Be sure to join resource groups on social platforms or online listservs to gain and share lesson ideas or post funny moments to give your fellow educators a good belly laugh.
 Know that asking for help is a key strength of a teacher.
 Engage that tool; keep checking in with others.